Daniel Grassl: 2016–2017 season: Junior Grand Prix debut

-2017–2018 season
+2017–2018 season: Senior international debut

 Coached by Magri, Grassl began his season on the JGP series, placing 6th in Brisbane, Australia, and then 7th in Egna, Italy.
 His senior international debut came in late October 2017 at the Golden Bear of Zagreb in Croatia; ranked first in both segments, Grassl outscored British champion Graham Newberry by 13.33 points for the gold medal.
 During his time in Croatia, he was the youngest skater ever to land a quad Lutz.
 In November, he stepped onto two more senior international podiums, taking gold at the Ice Challenge in Austria (27.33 points ahead of silver medalist Javier Raya from Spain) and then bronze at the Merano Cup in Italy.

-2018–2019 season
+2018–2019 season: First National title; World Junior bronze

 In August, Grassl won bronze at the ISU Junior Grand Prix in Slovakia.
 In October, he received the senior gold medal at the Golden Bear of Zagreb after becoming the first European to land a quad loop in international competition.
 In December, he outscored Matteo Rizzo by 4.48 points to become the Italian national senior champion.

 Grassl next competed at his first European Championships, where he placed ninth in the short program and fifth in the free skate, for sixth place overall.
 As Rizzo won the bronze medal at Europeans, he was assigned to Italy's lone men's place at the 2019 World Championships, whilst Grassl was sent to the 2019 World Junior Championships.
 He placed third in the short program, winning a bronze small medal, despite a minor error on his triple Axel.